MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/custom-backgrounds.md

 > Custom backgrounds with resolutions or aspect ratios higher than the recommended resolution for a display may be center-cropped.
 >
 > :::image type="content" source="../media/front-of-room-16-9-center-crop.png" alt-text="A custom background showing a center crop in a larger image." lightbox="../media/front-of-room-16-9-center-crop-large.png":::
+>
-> > Custom backgrounds with resolutions or aspect ratios lower than the recommended resolution but higher than the minimum supported resolution are scaled to fill the frame of the display and are then center-cropped.
+> Custom backgrounds with resolutions or aspect ratios lower than the recommended resolution but higher than the minimum supported resolution are scaled to fill the frame of the display and are then center-cropped.
 The original aspect ratio of the custom background is maintained.

 ### Supported formats

-The custom background image file you upload must have one of the following formats: `JPG`, `JPEG`, and `PNG`.
+The custom background image file must be in one of the following formats: `JPG`, `JPEG`, and `PNG`.

 ### Custom background content guidelines